 As the SAR image can supplement the optical camera, which can record only the visible light spectrum, it is utilized in mutual supplementary operations with the high-resolution optical images of Arirang 3 and 3A.

 Arirang 5 observes the Korean Peninsula four times a day.
 The transmitted image data are used for public safety, natural disaster forecasts, land/resource management and environmental monitoring.

-The Korea Multi-Purpose Satellite Arirang 3 is a high-resolution earth observation satellite equipped with a sub-meter class EOC.
+The Korea Multi-Purpose Satellite Arirang 3 is a high-resolution earth observation satellite equipped with a sub-meter resolution sapceborne camera named AEISS.

-The satellite body and parts of Arirang 3 were not only developed in Korea but also designed, assembled and tested in Korea.
-In addition, Korea's first sub-meter class optical payload, with an observation capability of 1m or less resolution, was developed with Korean technology, thus enabling Korea to achieve world-class optical payload development capability.
+The spacecraft bus and parts of Arirang 3 were not only developed in Korea but also designed, assembled and tested in Korea.
+In addition, Korea's first sub-meter resolution electro-optical payload, was developed by KARI, thus enabling Korea to achieve world-class optical payload development capability.

 Arirang 3 circles the planet around fifteen times each day in the earth’s atmosphere at an altitude of 685 km.